 Other types of loans include credit union loans, payday loans and peer-to-peer loans.

-Depending on what you need to borrow money for and how much you want to borrow, you may want to compare loans and credit cards.
+Depending on what you need the money for and how much you want to borrow, you may want to compare loans and credit cards.

 Both work in a similar way – you borrow money and pay it back.
 But there are pros and cons to each, so weigh up which might be right for you.

-Loans tend to be more suitable for borrowing a larger amount of money, over a longer period of time.
+Loans tend to be more suitable for borrowing a larger amount of money, over a longer period.
 You may be able to get a better interest rate with a loan and you’ll have a set repayment term.

-Whether you choose a credit card or loan, it’s important that you can afford to repay the money you borrow.
+Whether you choose a credit card or loan, you need to be able to repay the money you borrow.
 You may have to pay a fee if you miss a repayment and your interest owed can start to build up.
-This can also have a negative impact on your credit score and your ability to borrow in future.
+This can also harm your credit score and your ability to borrow in the future.

 Explore: Ways to borrow

-This will often be expressed as an Annual Percentage Rate (APR).
-You may be shown the ‘representative APR’ when searching for a loan.
-This isn’t necessarily the APR you’ll receive – it’s an example, so you can quickly compare the potential cost of the different loan products you may be eligible for.
+When searching for a loan, you may see the ‘representative APR’.
+It isn’t necessarily the APR you’ll receive – it’s just an example – to help you compare the potential cost of the different loan products you may be eligible for.

-The APR you’ll get is based on your individual circumstances, so this may be different to the representative APR advertised.
+The APR you’ll get is based on your circumstances – it may differ from the representative APR advertised.
 Always read the terms and conditions of any products you’re offered.

 Creating a budget can help you see if you can afford the repayments.
 If you’re unable to make the repayments, you may want to consider other options like borrowing less or saving up instead.
 By delaying a purchase, you may be able to save up the full amount you need, or a good proportion of it, so you’ll need to borrow less.

 Before a bank or financial lender offers you a loan, they’ll most likely check your credit score.
-This shows them how reliable you are at borrowing and repaying money.
+It shows them how reliable you are at borrowing and repaying money.

-It’s a good idea to check your credit report and try to improve your credit score before you apply for finance.
-Your credit score can impact whether you’ll be successful in a loan application.
+It’s a good idea to check your credit report and improve your credit score before you apply for finance.
+Your credit score can affect the outcome of your loan application and whether it's approved.

-A better credit score can also lead to you being offered better interest rates, as well as the choice from a wider range of loan products.
+A better credit score can lead to more favourable interest rates and a wider range of loan products available to you.

 Lenders will do a hard credit check, which leaves a footprint on your credit file.
-Lots of hard credit searches in a short period of time may signal to a lender that you’re struggling to manage your money.
-This may impact your credit score and determine whether or not you’ll be successful in a loan application.
+Numerous credit searches in a short timeframe may signal to a lender that you’re struggling to manage your money.
+This could impact your credit score and your eligibility for a loan.

 Applying for a loan should be done carefully.
-Make sure you’ve found the right loan for your circumstances and you have all the correct documentation.
-This may include:
+You need to find the right loan for your circumstances and have all the correct documentation, which may include:

-Check with the lender to see if there’s anything else you may need – such as a P60 or any other official documentation.
-It can help the application move quicker if you have everything you need to hand.
+Check with the lender to see if you need to provide anything else, such as a P60 or any other official documentation.
+It can help the application move quicker if you’re prepared.

 If you’re applying for a loan with your existing bank, the process may be much simpler as they’ll already have a lot of your information on record.
-You may be able to do this in a matter of minutes online or through an app, which is why it’s so important to think through everything before applying.
+You may be able to do this relatively quickly online or through an app, which is why it’s so important to think through everything before applying.

 Once you’ve completed your loan application, check it thoroughly before you submit it.

-Keeping up to date with your repayments is important – to help you manage your money and avoid fees.
-When applying for a loan, check and make sure you’re able to afford the repayments by including them in your budget.
+Keeping up to date with your repayments helps you manage your money and avoid fees.
+When applying for a loan, check you can afford the repayments by including them in your budget.

-You may want to set up a Direct Debit so the repayments are made automatically.
-Check your account regularly to make sure there’s enough money to cover them.
+You may want to set up a Direct Debit so the payments are taken from your account automatically.
+Check your balance regularly to make sure you have enough money in your account to cover them.

-If you’re unable to make a repayment, speak with your lender as soon as possible.
+If you can't make a repayment, speak with your lender as soon as possible.
 They may be able to help find a solution.
-Falling behind on debt repayments can put you in arrears (where you owe money that should have already been paid), which can be difficult to get out of.
+Falling behind on debt repayments can put you in arrears (where you owe money that should have already been paid), which can be tough to get out of.
 It can also negatively impact your credit score.

 If you can afford to, you may want to look at making overpayments on your loan.
-It’s not essential to do this, but it can help you pay your loan back quicker and save you money in interest payments.
+It’s not essential to do this, but it can help you pay your loan back more quickly and save you interest.

 Explore: How to manage your loan repayments